FILTER BY TAG

 :

-10. On the left navigation panel, navigate to
+10. On the left navigation panel, choose

 Transaction Management > Transactions